-If you are passionate about gardening, somewhere along the lines that involves planting trees.
-Certainly know that some trees and shrubs are better than others.
+If you are passionate about gardening, somewhere along the line includes planting trees.
+Certainly, know that some trees and shrubs are better than others.

 There are several important aspects you must take into account before planting them in your yard.